ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 };
 ```

-For the demonstration purpose, let us assume that we now want to check our tax calculation function `getTaxAmount()` which has more branches as compared to bonus calculation.
+For the purpose of demonstration, let us assume that we now want to check our tax calculation function `getTaxAmount()` which has more branches as compared to bonus calculation.
 For complete code, see the file [4_param_test_based_fixture.cpp](../code/Chapter4/4_param_test_based_fixture.cpp).
 We give a small section of code below for reference.

 ```cpp
 // Create a test fixture.